birdup000/ADHD-TaskManagementPanel/README.md

 To get started with the ADHD Task Management Panel, follow these steps:
 1. Clone the repository: `git clone https://github.com/birdup000/ADHD-TaskManagementPanel.git`
 2. Navigate to the project directory: `cd ADHD-TaskManagementPanel/taskpanel`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install - - peer-legacy-deps`
-4. Start the development server: `npm start`
+4. Start the development server: `npm next dev`

 ## Usage Examples
 - Use the search bar to quickly find tasks.